nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 * Consider the following facts:

-    * the message carries information only because you didn't already know the result
+    * the message carries information only when you don't already know the result
     * if you already known the result, the message is useless (brings no information)
-    * since you didn't know the result, there were multiple results possible (win, equal or lose)
-    * the actual information in the message is that *lost* happened, and not *win* or *equal*
     * if the result was to be expected, there is little information.
-If the result is highly unusual, there is more information in this message
+If the result is highly unusual, there is more information in this message (think betting)

 ### Information source